AdvaiyaLabs/SugarCRM-with-Nexmo-SMS/README.md

 Steps to install SugarCRM with Nexmo SMS app
 ============================================

-1. Visit the target Git repository using the URL [ Nexmo App Github URL ] (https://github.com/AdvaiyaLabs/SugarCRM-with-Nexmo-SMS).
+1. Visit the target Git repository using the [ URL ] (https://github.com/AdvaiyaLabs/SugarCRM-with-Nexmo-SMS).

 2. Click on **Download ZIP** as shown in the below image:
     <img src="https://github.com/AdvaiyaLabs/SugarCRM-with-Nexmo-SMS/blob/master/docs/image3.png" width="600">